How to Get Mail in Mexico

 No, bills don’t come through the mail either.

 Same thing for the water company.
 They hand a stack of bills to the guard once a month, and he shoves them under the door.
-Sometimes he rings the doorbell if he sees the car, and let’s us know that are bill is “very expensive”.
-Maybe its expensive by Mexican standards, but $25 for water is awesome for us!
+Sometimes he rings the doorbell if he sees the car, and lets us know that our bill is “very expensive”.
+Maybe it’s expensive by Mexican standards, but $25 for water is awesome for us!

-In our new house, we are using water from a private water company who sends us a bill through email every two months.
+In our new house, we are using water from a private water company that sends us a bill through email every two months.
 Our neighborhood is still new, so currently we do not receive an electric bill.
-To see the comparison of our household costs with renting, owning and the United States, read our post: Cost of Living in Queretaro.
+To see the comparison of our household costs with renting, owning, and the United States, read our post: Cost of Living in Queretaro.

 Is There a Mail Service?